-The beer-making process has always been described as a combination of art and science.
-The method has a precise and calculated quality to it.
-Beer brewing steps are just that — steps.
+The beer-making process has always been described as combining art and science.

-Brewing beer is fundamentally a simple process with roots dating back 12,000 years.
-You basically heat water and grain (or extract from grain), then boil the combination with hops, cool it, ferment it with yeast, and carbonate it.
+Heat water and grain (or extract from grain), then boil the combination with hops, cool it, ferment it with yeast, and carbonate it.

 Of course, that’s the simplified version, but those steps never change.

-So, now we’ll go through each phase of the procedure in greater detail.
 We’ll begin with the ingredients you’ll need and the different sorts of beer you can make.

 Let’s get started!

-To start your brewing journey, you’ll need to gather your ingredients.
 Though the amounts vary depending on the style, beer is prepared from water, grains, yeast, and hops.

 Water

-It used to be impossible to change the mineral content of a region’s water.
-This gave water a massive influence over the beer styles that could be prepared in the area.
-That’s why there are so many beer styles!
+This gave the water a massive influence over the beer styles that could be prepared in the area.

 English-style pale ales, made famous in Burton-on-Trent, England, attribute their distinct hop bite to the region’s high sulfate concentration.